ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 Chronic knee pain has no dedicated ICD-10-CM code.
 Coders report it by pairing the laterality code, M25.561 or M25.562, with G89.29 (other chronic pain) when the provider documents chronicity.
 Sequencing depends on whether the encounter treats the knee condition or focuses on pain management.

-How to Sequence G89.29 and the Knee Code
+How to sequence G89.29 and the knee code

 Associated Knee Codes: Effusion, Hemarthrosis, and Stiffness